CforGood/slate/source/index.html.md

 --------- | ------- | -----------
 online | false | true : online businesses are also return
  | | false : only shop and itinerant businesses are selected
+ lat | latitude | latitude of user position or map center lng | longitude | longitude of user position or map center

 <aside class="success">
 Remember — need authenticated user!